DR Congo police arrest leader of separatist cult after deadly clashes

-It was not clear if there were any casualties among Nsemi's supporters and a BDK spokesman could not be reached for comment.
+Nsemi is accused of rebellion, security offences and inciting ethnic hatred, Interior Minister Gilbert Kankonde said in a statement.
+"This arrest came after the failure of several negotiations to persuade the person concerned to voluntarily surrender," Kankonde said.

+Security forces detained more than 350 of his followers, 35 of whom were injured.
+Eight police officers were seriously wounded in the operation, he said.
+Afterwards, some police officers looted the property, Kinshasa police chief Sylvano Kasongo said in a statement.

+"These unacceptable acts will be punished in accordance with the law," Kasongo said.
+"The stolen objects will be returned."
 Congolese security forces killed more than 300 BDK members and bystanders in crackdowns on sometimes violent protests in 2007 and 2008, dumping their bodies in the Congo River or mass graves, rights groups say.

-After escaping from prison in May 2017, Nsemi spent two years on the run before re-appearing at a news conference in Kinshasa last year, pledging to contribute to the development of the country.
-He has remained in Kinshasa for the past year, sometimes lashing out at Tshisekedi and others with xenophobic slurs that accuse them of having ties to Congo's eastern neighbour Rwanda.
+After escaping from prison in May 2017, Nsemi spent two years on the run before reappearing at a news conference in Kinshasa last year, pledging to contribute to the development of the country.
+He has remained in Kinshasa for the past year, sometimes lashing out at President Felix Tshisekedi and others with xenophobic slurs that accuse them of having ties to Congo's eastern neighbour Rwanda.

-"He terrorised people here in the neighborhood.
+"He terrorised people here in the neighbourhood.
 We are very happy with his arrest.
 He belongs in prison," a neighbour of Nsemi told Reuters.

 - READ MORE ON: